We’d love to hear from you if you’d like to be a Ministry Trainee here at Dundonald.

 You’ll have plenty of opportunities to think about your options, take godly counsel, and make plans for whatever God has in store for you next!

 If you’d like to speak to a current trainee or member of staff about their experience, then email us at firstname.lastname@example.org and we’ll put you in touch with someone who would love to share what they do and how they’ve found gospel ministry at Dundonald.
-If you would like to apply or if you have questions about the Training Scheme, then do get in touch with Clayton Fopp, our Senior Assistant Pastor, by email email@example.com so we can send you an application form and answer any questions you may have.
+If you would like to apply or if you have questions about the Training Scheme, then do get in touch with one of our Pastors by email email@example.com so we can send you an application form and answer any questions you may have.